-The Teti Fellows program awards four to six fellowships annually to scholars, artists, writers and educators wishing to travel to the New Hampshire Institute of Art’s campus in Manchester, New Hampshire to make use of the John Teti Rare Photography Book Collection housed in the college’s Teti Library.
+The Teti Fellows program awards four to six fellowships annually to scholars, artists, writers and educators wishing to travel to our campus in Manchester, New Hampshire to make use of the John Teti Rare Photography Book Collection housed in the college’s Teti Library.

 The John Teti Rare Photography Book Collection is one of the finest collections of photographic resources in the United States.
 The Collection, established in 2007 through a generous donation by Mr. John Teti, contains over 2,000 rare books, periodicals, prints and documents illustrating the history of photography, including Edward Steichen’s personal copies of Alfred Stieglitz’s "Camera Work."

 Teti Fellowships awards range from $2,500 to $5,000 to cover the cost of roundtrip transportation to/from Manchester, lodging and meals while in residence in Manchester to use the Teti library, expenses related to the primary research or arts project for which the Fellowship was awarded, and a small stipend for the Fellowship recipient.

 Photography scholars, artists, writers and educators may apply for a Teti Fellowship.
 A complete application should consist of:

 - A one to two-page letter summarizing the project for which support is being requested, the amount requested, and the desired period of the residency.